Your Software Firm Should be Vetting Your Idea, Too

 - Referrals from former and current clients

-- Case studies that resemble what a prospect hopes to achieve
+- Case studies that resemble what a new prospect hopes to build

 There’s a recurring theme in all three: They rely on the project being successful.
 If the app fails to generate value, it’s a safe bet that follow-on work is off the table.
 As we covered in more depth alongside pricing, the get-to-know-each-other phase of sales is also the can-we-do-this and can-this-be-successful phase.

 More subtly, success also plays into team engagement.
-Developers (and designers, and project managers, and everyone else) are noticeably more effective on projects that routinely hit their business objectives.
-Building something comes with a sense of ownership, and positive morale ties in with a positive outcome.
+Developers (and designers, and project managers, and everyone else involved) are noticeably more effective on projects that routinely hit their business objectives.
+Building something good stems from a sense of ownership, and positive morale follows a positive outcome.

 Summed up, we need more hits than misses to attract new work and keep our folks happy.